mdshap/mdshap/README.md

 I'm a **Full Stack Developer** from **Rajshahi, Bangladesh.** I am studying Information & Communication Engineering at University of Rajshahi.
 I am passionate about building clean, responsive, and user-friendly web applications.
 I specialize in the **MERN stack** and am currently expanding my expertise in **Backend** and modern full-stack workflows.

-- 🌱 Currently exploring more about Node.js
+- 🌱 Currently exploring more about Backend Development
-- 💼 Exploring Backend Development with Typescript
+- 💼 Planning for switching into Next.js from React.js
-- 🎯 Focused on strengthening full-stack skills through real-world projects
+- 🎯 Focused on Problem Solving Skills
 - 📫 Reach me at: **shaptarshi@protonmail.com**

 ---